 Opportunities for partnership in Tamil Nadu

-The initiative in Tamil Nadu will support work in four districts.
-The C&A Foundation is the first industry partner to work with the Freedom Fund to specifically address a “hotspot” of bonded labour.
-We seek partners to provide additional funding to scale-up the project beyond the four initial districts, as well as expand strategies and interventions to support survivors and increase the impact of the program.
+The Laudes Foundation is the first industry-related partner to work with the Freedom Fund to specifically address a “hotspot” of bonded labour.
+Alongside UBS Optimus Foundation, we seek partners to provide additional funding to scale-up the project